kaboom-db/kaboom-docs/docs/intro.md

 Any data uploaded to the staging database does not persist and will be refreshed frequently.

-Note that all endpoints marked with 🔒 require a user to be logged in.
+Note: All endpoints marked with 🔒 require a user to be logged in.
+Data in JSON response is all test data and should not be expected in actual results.